 - You have extra study motivation—namely that the other person is dependent on you—to actually get the studying done.

 - You can only teach something that you really understand.

 - You only have to read half the material.

 - You have hanging out with the other person to look forward to.

 Note, this only works if both of you take the teaching seriously.
 To help with that, I suggest that you draw up a kind of cheat sheet of what you had to cover, with all the important information on there.
 That will help make sure the other person understands the material.

 Turn it into something

 What’s also great is that because you’re not just passively observing the facts but actively working with them and trying to fit them into some overall pattern, they’re far more likely to stick around in your head.
-After all, there is plenty of evidence which shows that when we make information emotionally relevant to ourselves we remember it better.
+After all, there is plenty of evidence that shows that when we make information emotionally relevant to ourselves, we remember it better.

 One of the worst things about studying is the fact that it’s such a big mountain to climb.
 You’re standing at the bottom, see the pile of work you have to get through, feel how hopeless it is and go do something else instead.
 Now, obviously that’s counter-productive.

 The trick, therefore, is to divide the work up into far more manageable chunks.
 If the chapters are short, for example, then you can agree to study this one chapter before you can give yourself a break and go do something else—be it go for a run, have a coffee, or watch an episode of your favorite show.
 Otherwise, just set a timer for half an hour.